davidindub/plant-cafe/README.md

 - __Menu__

-  - The Menu page provides the user with the list of Food and Drink options and prices available at the cafe.
+  - The Menu page provides the user with the list of Food and Drink options and prices available at the cafe along side images of some of the dishes.

 - __Find Us__

-  - This page provides information about the facilities of the cafe, the address, an embedded Google Map of the location, and email and telephone details to contact the cafe.
+  - This page provides information about the facilities of the cafe, the address, an embedded Google Map of the location, and a form to to contact the cafe.

 - __Events__

   - This page lists upcoming events happening at the cafe, and provides a form for a newsletter for users to find out about future events.

-For some/all of your features, you may choose to reference the specific project files that implement them.

-In addition, you may also use this section to discuss plans for additional features to be implemented in the future:

 ### Features Left to Implement